hubignite/testrepo/README.md

 #### Assessment 1 Assumptions
     1. Use Postgres or any other relational DB for structured part of data.
     2. Consider Blob storage engine like MinIO etc for files to get better throughput comparing to traditional SQL engines.
-       This would also allow to implement more optimal backup and scaling options
+       This would also allow to implement more optimal backup, scaling and legal-related options

 #### Assessment 2 Assumptions
     1. Rules related to the Domain that should be implemented at Domain CLEAN layer